Mont Saint Michel

 Agneau de pré-salé

-One thing this area if very famous for is their lamb that they call “agneau de pré-salé” or “salt-meadow lamb”.
-The lamb an sheep have thrived grazing on the meadow grass that surrounds the bay and are said to have a better flavor as a result of their diet.
+One thing this area is very famous for is their lamb that they call “agneau de pré-salé” or “salt-meadow lamb”.
+The lamb and sheep have thrived grazing on the meadow grass that surrounds the bay and are said to have a better flavor as a result of their diet.
 The dish was delicious.

-Another dish famous in the nearby Breton region of France is the Crêpe Noir- or buckwheat crepes.
+Another dish famous in the nearby Breton region of France is the Crêpe Noir, or buckwheat crepes.
 These are often made and assembled with a filling to form what is referred to on many menus as a “Galette”.
-I ordered the “Crêpe Complète”- a galette made from the buckwheat crepes filled with cheese, ham, and egg.
+I ordered the “Crêpe Complète” which is a galette made from the buckwheat crepes filled with cheese, ham, and egg.

-Then for dessert we enjoyed a fresh Nutella Crepe
+We enjoyed a fresh Nutella Crepe for dessert,

 We wandered back toward the marshes where the agneau grazed